-Wondering what the difference between the flu vs. COVID is?
-With flu season right around the corner and the Delta variant causing a sharp increase in COVID-19 cases nationwide, many are looking for clarification between the two in order to know how to stay safe this fall and winter.
-This page provides an overview of the flu vs. COVID and answers key questions, such as:
+Wondering what the difference between the flu vs. COVID-19 is?
+With flu season approaching, many are looking for clarification between the two illnesses in order to know how to stay safe this fall and winter.
+This page provides an overview of the flu vs. COVID-19 and answers key questions, such as:

-- What are the important differences between the flu vs. COVID?
+- What are the important differences between the flu vs. COVID-19?

 - Can you tell the difference between coronavirus symptoms vs. flu symptoms?